Zitrax/nose-dep/README.md

-## Nosetest plugin for test dependencies
+## Nosetest plugin for test dependencies.

-Normally tests should not depend on each other - and test dependencies should be avoided as long as possible.
+Normally tests should not depend on each other - and it should be avoided as long as possible.
 Optimally each test should be able to run in isolation.

-However there might be rare cases or special circumstances where one would need dependencies.
+However there might be rare cases or special circumstances where one would want this.
 For example very slow integration tests where redoing what test A did just to run test B would simply be too costly.
 Or temporarily while testing or debugging.
 It's also possible that one wants some test to run first as 'smoke tests' such that the rest can be skipped if those tests fail.